ROASTED BUTTERNUT SQUASH IS a QUICK and EASY side WITH BEAUTIFUL CARAMELIZED EDGES AND NUTTY, MELT-IN-YOUR-MOUTH FLAVOR.

 This Roasted Butternut Squash Recipe will have you craving more.
 It’s healthy, versatile and delicious with just olive oil, salt and pepper or I’ve also included recipes for Cinnamon Roasted Butternut Squash, Maple Roasted Butternut Squash, Balsamic Roasted Butternut Squash, Asian Roasted Butternut Squash and Sage Roasted Butternut Squash.
 Every butternut squash recipe boasts a sightly different flavor profile to suite your mood and cuisine BUT every recipe just requires one pan and 25-ish minutes of roasting.
 YAY for minimal, effort, HUGE flavor and no dishes to clean up!

 ROASTED BUTTERNUT SQUASH RECIPE

 I posted a snapshot of Asian Roasted Butternut Squash and Cashews that I was munching on to instagram my 2nd month of blogging and everyone went crazy clamoring for the recipe.
-So this Roasted Butternut Squash post started with an Asian influenced recipe (thus these pcis) and morphed into EVERYTHING Roasted Butternut Squash because I love it any way I can get it!
+So this Roasted Butternut Squash post started with an Asian influenced recipe and morphed into an updated EVERYTHING Roasted Butternut Squash because I love squash any way I can get it!

-I love Roasted Butternut Squash in salads, in risotto, with Brussels sprouts, in pasta, with other root vegetables and I have shared a recipe for each – but how about good old roasted butternut quash?
+I love Roasted Butternut Squash in salads, risotto, with eggs, etc. (and I have shared a recipe for each below) – but how about good old roasted butternut quash?

 Oven Roasted Butternut Squash boasts a rich, earthy flavor with golden caramelization which enhances its inherent sweetness and nuttiness.
 To make, all you do is peel and chop your squash, toss it with olive oil, salt, pepper, add any additional desired seasonings then roast.